 Transactions between segments correspond mainly to sales of finished products, raw materials, and services.
-The sale price between segments corresponds to the cost of the product, plus a profit margin.
+The sales price between segments corresponds to the cost of the product, plus a profit margin.
 These transactions are eliminated in the consolidation of Financial Statements.

-Assets and liabilities are managed on a consolidated basis, and by the administration of each of the Grupo Nutresa Companies; no segment allocation is performed.
+Assets and liabilities are managed by the administration of each of the Grupo Nutresa Companies; no segment allocation is assigned.

-There are no individual customers whose transactions represent more than 10% of Grupo Nutresa's revenue.
+There are no individual customers whose transactions represent more than 10% of Grupo Nutresa's income.